 Course Requirements Checklist

-Students will participate in 4 Discussion Board Forums.
-Discussion boards are collaborative learning experiences.
+Students will participate in four (4) Discussions.
+Discussions are collaborative learning experiences.
 Therefore, the student will post an original thread of 400 words or more.
-Three additional sources beyond the course material (i.e., textbook, readings, and presentations) are required for the original thread.
-Then, the student must reply to at least 2 peers’ threads in 150 words or more.
-Two additional sources beyond the course material are required for each reply.
+Three (3) sources are required for the original thread.
+Then, the student must reply to at least two (2) peers’ threads in 250 words or more.
+Two (2) additional sources are required for each reply.

-During this course, the student will compose an original 10–12-page Literature Analysis on a current topic or trend in criminal justice closely associated with a certain or specific problem in the profession or discipline today.
-In preparation for the Literature Analysis, each student will submit his/her topic for approval along with a preliminary bibliography.
-The bibliography must cite at least 6 scholarly resources that are significant to the topic (current, relevant, credible, and each carries its weight) with a clear and meaningful connection between all the resources.
+During this course, the student will compose an original 10–12-page Research Paper: Literature Analysis Assignment on a current topic or trend in criminal justice closely associated with a certain or specific problem in the profession or discipline today.
+In preparation for this paper, each student will submit a Research Paper: Thesis Statement and Annotated Bibliography Assignment.
+This paper must cite at least six (6) scholarly resources that are significant to the topic (current, relevant, credible, and each carries its weight) with a clear and meaningful connection between all the resources.

-For the Biblical Worldview Assignment, the student will write a short essay that critically examines the literature review submitted in Module/Week 3 and constructively identifies the gaps and omissions in the literature where a biblical worldview should be internalized and expressed in the life of the criminal justice professional.
-The paper must be at least 2 pages.
-For the first page, it is important that the student make the distinction of where and on what grounds the literature comes up short as it relates to what the research states versus what God has for his people.
-For the second page, the student must demonstrate how he/she might integrate the biblical worldview into the problem that he/she is studying.
+For the Research Paper: Biblical Worldview Assignment, the student will write a short essay that critically examines the literature review and constructively identifies the gaps and omissions in the literature where a biblical worldview should be internalized and expressed in the life of the criminal justice professional.
+The paper must be at least four pages.
+The student make the distinction of where and on what grounds the literature comes up short as it relates to what the research states versus what God has for his people.
+The student must demonstrate how he/she might integrate the biblical worldview into the problem that he/she is studying.
 The paper must properly follow current APA style.
-If a student is struggling with current APA format, he/she may refer to the Additional Information folder for help.
+If a student is struggling with current APA format, please refer to the LUO Writing Center for assistance.

-The student will write a 10–12-page Literature Analysis on a specific problem in criminal justice.
+The student will write a 10–12-page Research Paper: Literature Analysis Assignment on a specific problem in criminal justice.
 It should not be a descriptive paper but one that critically examines the problems and the competing solutions.
 The student should make an argument if need be.
 The paper must utilize at least 12 significant, scholarly resources that are significant to the topic (current, relevant, credible, and each carries its weight) with a clear and meaningful connection between all the resources.
+The student may not cut and paste portions of previously submitted material from the first two assignments.
 The paper must properly follow current APA style.
-Detailed instructions can be found in Blackboard.
-If a student is struggling with current APA format, he/she may refer to the Additional Information folder for help.
+If a student is struggling with current APA format, please refer to the LUO Writing Center for assistance.

-The student will have 3 tests during this course.
-Each test will be composed of 25 true/false, multiple-choice, fill-in-the-blank, and essay questions and will have a 1-hour time limit.
+The student will have three (3) tests during this course.
+Each quiz will be composed of 25 true/false, multiple-choice, and essay questions and will have a 1-hour time limit.